diffusionflow/diffusionflow.github.io/index.md

 <div style="padding: 10px 10px 10px 10px; border-left: 6px solid #FFD700; margin-bottom: 20px;">
   <p>1. <strong>Equivalence in samplers</strong>: DDIM is equivalent to the flow matching sampler, and is invariant to a linear scaling to the noise schedule. </p>
   <p  style="margin: 0;">2. <strong>Straightness misnomer</strong>: Flow matching schedule is only straight for a model predicting a single point.
-For realistic distributions, other interpolations can give straighter paths.</p>
+For realistic distributions, other schedules can give straighter paths.</p>
 </div>

 <!-- 1.
 For DDIM, the interpolation between data and noise is irrelevant and always equivalant to flow matching <d-footnote>The variance exploding formulation ($\alpha_t = 1$, $\sigma_t = t$) is also equivalant to DDIM and flow matching. -->